Online Colleges in New Hampshire

 The New Hampshire Charitable Foundation (NHCF) is the largest provider of publicly available scholarships in the state.
-They award more than $5.5 million to 1500 students each year through their 383 scholarship opportunities.
+They award more than $47 million each year.
 Students can fill out a single online application and be matched with all scholarship opportunities for which they qualify.

 The American Legion Department of New Hampshire also administers a number of scholarships for residents, including the following:

 |Scholarship Name||Details||Scholarship amount|

 |Department of New Hampshire Scholarship||For students enrolling in a 4-year college; Must have at least a “B” average during junior and senior years of high school||$2000|

 |The Raymond K. Conley Memorial Scholarship||For students pursuing a career in Physical or Mental Rehabilitation; Must have at least a “B” average during junior and senior years of high school||$2000|

 |Vocational Education Scholarship||For students enrolling in a 2-year college; Must have at least a “B” average during junior and senior years of high school||$2000|

 |The John A. High Child Welfare Scholarship||For students whose parent is a member of the New Hampshire American Legion or American Legion Auxiliary||$2000|